What We

 Students join in our regular worship and gather for Sunday morning small groups, also known as Bible Fellowship Groups (BFGs), in our student center, The Curb (map).

-Our Welcome Desk volunteers are happy to offer assistance in getting your student acquainted with others in the student ministry.
+Our Welcome Desk volunteers are happy to help you get your student acquainted with others in the student ministry.
 For more information, contact Hayden Walsh, our Student Pastor.

 YES!
 We offer several on-site and online small group Bible studies, which meet every Sunday.
 We call these Bible Fellowship Groups (BFGs), and groups are available for all your family members.
 BFGs are where we connect and share life's ups and downs.
 We're happy to help you find the right fit for you.